Me and my food: A love story

-- Turn heat up to medium high.
+- Turn the skllet’s heat up to medium high.
 Add potatoes and cook 8 minutes until brown and crispy.

 - Add chicken, scallion and parsley.
 Mix well.

-- Put lid on pan and cook 3 minutes or until cheese melts.
+- Reduce the skillet’s heat to low and cover with cheddar.
+Put lid on pan and cook 3 minutes or until cheese melts.

-- Crack two eggs into water.
+- Crack two eggs into the simmering water.
 Poach 3 minutes.
 Remove with slotted spoon drain.
 Place on hash.